mathbalon/mathbalon/README.md

 During college I had experience with projects related to machine learning and natural language processing.
 I was part of the Academic Center for Computer Science (CACICOM) for two years as the Sports Director and I volunteered as an instructor in the freshman level in Introduction to Calculus and Introduction to C programming language.

 As a software developer, I worked at one of the most traditionally renowned companies in the city of Manaus: FPF Tech.
-I am currently a Software Developer at Méliuz, the best company in the technology area in the North.
+I also worked at Méliuz, the biggest cashback company in Brazil.
+I am currently a Software Engeneer at Jusbrasil.

 As a professional I love what I do and deeply admire the colleagues who work with me in the field.
 It always inspires me to know that I can create solutions that change people's lives directly with effort and creativity at any time.
 As a person I am very proud of Manaus, where I was born and live until today, and I love all the aspects that make it unique.